Maxxy21/simple-c-compiler/README.md

-# Simple C Compiler Documentation
+# Basic C Compiler

-## 1. General Overview
-This compiler implements a subset of the C programming language with support for basic data types, control structures, and arithmetic/logical operations.
-The compiler performs lexical analysis, syntax checking, and semantic analysis including type checking.
+This compiler implements a subset of the C programming language focusing on fundamental operations and type checking.
+It parses and evaluates statements written in a C-like syntax, supporting basic data types (int and bool), arithmetic operations, and control structures.

+## Features

-### Key Features:
+### Core Features:
-- Integer and Boolean data types
+- Basic data types (int, bool)
 - Variable declarations and assignments
+- Arithmetic operations (+, -, *, /)
+- Logical operations (and, or, not)
+- Comparison operations (>, <, >=, <=, ==, !=)
 - Control structures (if-else, while)
-- Arithmetic and logical operations
 - Print and return statements

+### Type System:
+- Static type checking
+- Type verification for operations
-- Type checking and error reporting
+- Error reporting with line numbers

-## 2. Grammar
+## Grammar
-The language follows this grammar:

 ```bnf
 program -> statement_list | ε